Carry-On Luggage Size Guide 2023

-International carry-on luggage is very similar to standard carry-on bags; however, the sizing is often slightly different.
+International carry-on luggage is very similar to standard carry-on bags; however, the sizing and dimensions are often slightly different.
 International carry-on luggage allows passengers to bring their items along on a flight without having to check a bag.
+International carry-on luggage is smaller than most standard carry-on sizes as they are meant to fit the cabin of smaller European planes and private jets.
 Also, for extremely long trips, many passengers will choose to bring a carry-on bag as well as checked bags.
-The checked bags allow you to carry enough gear for a long journey, but utilizing a carry-on bag means that you don’t have to worry about being without a change of clothes or needed medication if luggage is delayed.
+The checked bags allow you to carry enough gear for a long journey, but utilizing a carry-on bag means that you don’t have to worry about being without a change of clothes or needed medication if the luggage is delayed.

-The TSA (Transportation Security Administration) does put some limits in place regarding what items can be carried on board an airplane.
+The TSA (Transportation Security Administration) does put some limits in place regarding what items can be carried onboard an airplane.
 However, the TSA does not place restrictions on the size of carry-on baggage–this is, instead, left to the airlines themselves.
-As such, following the limits set by your airline is perfectly acceptable.
+As such, following the limits set by your airline is perfectly acceptable as there is no TSA carry-on size.
 In addition to measuring the bag yourself, you will likely find “bag holders” at the airport that you can use to check the size of your bag and make sure that it fits and will not give you any problems when the time comes to board your flight.

 How Do You Calculate Carry-On Luggage Dimensions?

 When you review the allowed size limit for carry-on bags, you’ll usually see it displayed as L x W x H. The first number is the longest edge, the second number is the “width” or medium-sized edge, and the final number is what would generally be referred to as the depth, but it is the shortest edge.
-Make sure when measuring that you include wheels or handles to assure no problems upon check-in.
-Some airlines calculate using a linear measurement which is one number.
-You come up with this number by adding the three above measurements together.
+Make sure you measure each dimension at its widest point.
+For example, make sure when measuring that you include wheels or handles to assure no problems upon check-in.

 While the airlines set the requirements for carry-on size and weight, the TSA does have rules regarding what items you are allowed to bring on a carry-on bag or as a personal item.
 Some of the rules include no weapons (or things that could be utilized as weapons such as box cutters), no aerosol cans, no lighters, limited alcohol and no liquids larger than 3.4 ounces (this is the TSA 3-1-1 rule).
 There are other rules in place that cover specific items, so if you have any questions or are concerned about a particular item, checking the TSA website is recommended.